akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The priest was silent.

-“I try not to want anything too much,” Godfrey continued, the words coming slowly, as if he were lifting stones from a deep place.
+“I try not to want anything too much,” Godfrey continued, the words coming slowly, as though he were lifting stones from a deep place.
 “Because wanting means you can lose.
 And the more you love, the more you stand to lose.”

 “And you have lost?”

 Godfrey looked away.
-“My mother was sent from court when I was young.
-I have not seen her in years.
-My father—” He stopped.
-“My father is the King.
-I am his son, but only in name.
-I have been invisible for so long that visibility itself is a shock.”
+“My mother has not been to court since I was young.
+It has been some years since I last saw her.
+My father—” He stopped. “father is the King.
+But as a king’s son, I have never truly existed.
+I have been ignored for so long that this sudden attention is a shock."
 He let out a breath.
-“Love, in my experience, is conditional.
+"The existence of love, in my experience, is conditional.
 Contingent.
-Revocable.”
+Revocable.
+Cut off on a whim."

-“And yet,” the priest said gently, “you are here.
-You followed a girl with a goose.
-You are walking the bounds and learning the sword.
+“And yet,” the priest countered gently, “you are walking the bounds and learning the sword.
+You followed a goose and a girl.
 Something has changed.”

 “Beatrice.”
 Her name was barely audible.
 “She does not let me be still.”

 “Is that a bad thing?”

 Godfrey stared at the ground.
 “I do not know.
-I have read about this—the poets call it a wound, a fire.
-I thought it was metaphor.”
+I have read the poets—Virgil’s ‘hidden fire,’ Ovid’s ‘uncurable wound.’
+I thought they were just playing with words.”
 His voice cracked.
-“It is not.”
+“But the fire is real.
+It is not a metaphor.”

 “So poetry has become life.
 That is uncomfortable for a scholar.”

-“It is not uncomfortable.”
+“Uncomfortable?”
 Godfrey met the priest’s eyes for the first time.
 “It is terrifying.”

 The priest waited.